Spanish princess questioned in corruption investigation

 "Support for the king plummeted when, in a situation of great economic and social difficulty, he projected an image of frivolity, of having neglected his obligations," said Ignacio Torres Muro, professor of constitutional law at Madrid's Complutense University.

-After Saturday's hearing, Castro could formalise the charges and move to trial, or he could drop them or allow the princess to plead to lesser charges.
+After Saturday's hearing, Castro could formalize the charges and move to trial, or he could drop them or allow the princess to plead to lesser charges.

 Castro brought the preliminary charges, based on the accusations from the civil groups, against the princess in January in a 227-page ruling.
 Last year he brought charges of aiding and abetting, only to have them thrown out by a higher court.
 The investigation began four years ago.